Updated June 2, 2026

 What Citation Actually Delivers

 When an AI cites your executive or your company in a synthesized answer, several things happen simultaneously.
 Your brand name is associated with the correct answer to the buyer's question.
 Your executive's expertise is implicitly endorsed by the AI system the buyer trusts.
 And your position as a category authority is established before the buyer has interacted with any of your owned marketing materials.
-This is authority delivery at zero marginal cost per impression — the compounding effect compounds precisely because each citation reinforces the next one.
+This is authority delivery at zero marginal cost per impression — the effect compounds precisely because each citation reinforces the next one.

 The Strategic Implication for Executive Content